 When you are in your fort, you will want to cycle through your sniper rifle for taking out defenseless enemies, and rocket launchers for eliminating other forts.
 The thing is, you don’t have to build a fort at the end.
 Doing so has its pros and cons, but some players can still perform well without building and that’s totally fine.
 Professional players will, of course, master the building technique, leading to more victories.
 But in casual matches, it’s completely plausible to get by without building once.
 Bottom line: We definitely recommend practicing building quickly because if you can master it, you’ll be better off.

-This season, SMGs are your best friend for those final duels at short-range or if, for some reason, a person is able to sneak up on you.
+SMGs are your best friend for those final duels at short range.
 But be sure to come equipped with weapons that are suitable for all situations.
-At the end of the match, it’s not uncommon for us to have an SMG and an assault rifle in our arsenal.
+At the end of the match, it’s not uncommon to have an SMG and an assault rifle in our arsenal.
 Snipers are good, too, but they’re harder to use and require lots of practice to master.

 How to win by being sneaky